SRGSSR/pillarbox-monitoring-transfer/README.md

 2. **Release Workflow**
    When changes are pushed to the `main` branch, this workflow handles versioning and releases using `semantic-release`.
-It automatically bumps the version, generates release notes, and pushes updates to the repository.
+It automatically bumps the version, generates release notes, creates a tag, and publishes a Docker image to an Amazon ECR repository.

-3. **Deployment Workflow**
-   This workflow is triggered whenever a tag is created.
-It builds the Docker image for the service and pushes the image to an Amazon ECR repository.

 ## Contributing